abelardogilm/organic-sitemap/README.md

 ```
-The with **CrawlerManager.warmup(urls)** we visit all this urls with a delay setted on configuration file (by default 5 sec).
+The with **CrawlerManager.warmup(urls, opts={})** we visit all this urls.
+We can set a delay between each page load setting a delay on configuration file.
 When we visit a url, *RedisManager* update score for this url and will be no more visited until not expire cache time

 Example:
 ```
-# For a 1.day page cache
+# For a 3.hours page cache, get page with user-agent='Ruby'
 CrawlerManager.warmup(CacheManager.uncached_urls(expiration_time: 3.hours))

+# Get '/test' with user-agent='Crawler-bot'
+CrawlerManager.warmup('/test', {headers: {"User-Agent" => 'Crawler-bot'}})
 ```

 ## Rails config generator